awsdocs/amazon-eks-user-guide/doc_source/managing-coredns.md

 ------
 #### [ AWS Management Console ]

-**To remove the CoreDNS Amazon EKS add\-on using the AWS Management Console**
+**To delete the CoreDNS Amazon EKS add\-on using the AWS Management Console**

 1. Open the Amazon EKS console at [https://console\.aws\.amazon\.com/eks/home\#/clusters](https://console.aws.amazon.com/eks/home#/clusters)\.

-1. In the left navigation pane, choose **Clusters**, and then select the name of the cluster that you want to remove the CoreDNS Amazon EKS add\-on for\.
+1. In the left navigation pane, choose **Clusters**, and then select the name of the cluster that you want to remove the CoreDNS Amazon EKS add\-on from\.

 1. Choose the **Add\-ons** tab\.